SmarterApp/RDW_DataGenerator/CONTRIBUTING.md

  different `period`.
 It makes more sense to separate the IAB packages from the date taken.
 So a single IAB package might be used more than once during the academic year.
 Or even in a subsequent academic year.
 To do this, remove `period` from the package; then generate the date-taken and pass it in when generating outcomes.
  - [ ] Clean up accommodations.
 These belong to the student profile combined with assessment-specific restrictions.
+When doing this update to make them realistic and consistent with current values.
  - [ ] Remove deprecated output workers.
 Consider that pg_worker could be repurposed as a sql_worker.
  - [ ] Student.skip_iab is not being used.
 Should it?
 Some way of skipping IAB's at the student level makes sense.
  - [x] Set admin condition of outcome based on assessment type (Summative: Valid, ICA: SD, IAB: NS)
  - [ ] Very rarely generate admin condition IN for outcomes of summative assessments
  - [ ] Randomly generate admin condition NS for outcomes of ICA assessments
  - [ ] Make scores for a student consistent with student capability
+ - [ ] Add filipino as an ethnicity for California demographics.